 Kristen V. Carter is an award-winning content creator, entrepreneur and speaker from Newark, New Jersey.
-She has produced for a variety of television’s top programs including BET’s Black Girls Rock and NBC’s The Voice.
+She has produced for a variety of television’s top programs including HBO Max’s Legendary, OWN’s Ready to Love and NBC’s The Voice.
 In addition, Kristen has served as a speech writer for Viacom executives, including BET’s former CEO Debra Lee.

 Kristen has a deep-rooted passion for storytelling.
 In 2007, she founded JazziDreamer Entertainment LLC, a multimedia company specializing in writing, consultation, and production services.
 Through the company, she wrote and directed the award-winning short film First Date, which currently airs on Magic Johnson’s cable network Aspire TV.
 First Date is also showcased digitally on Kweli TV.

-In 2018, Kristen served as Showrunner and Director for Chase’s four-part digital financial literacy series Hart of It All which starred Kevin Hart.
+Most recently, Kristen served as Showrunner and Director for Chase’s four-part digital financial literacy series Hart of It All which starred Kevin Hart.
 Within that role, she developed the series format and episode creative while simultaneously overseeing project execution from pre-production to post.
-Kristen continues to develop television projects for reputable production companies while also writing and producing hit cable programs including the BET Awards 2018 Red Carpet Special, TV One’s Urban One Honors, and OWN’s Love & Marriage: Huntsville Reunion Special and OWN’s Motherly Love, a companion special to the record-breaking documentary series Black Love.
+Kristen continues to develop television programs for reputable production companies while also writing and producing hit cable shows including TV One’s Urban One Honors, OWN’s Love & Marriage: Huntsville Reunion Special and OWN’s Motherly Love, a companion special to the record-breaking documentary series Black Love.
 She also enjoys contributing to social impact programming including the 2019 Facebook live stream event National Day of Racial Healing, curated by Ava DuVernay, and the 2020 Virtual Commencement special Show Me Your Walk: HBCU Edition, which featured President Barack Obama as the honored commencement speaker.